 By using natural language and conversational phrases in product descriptions and metadata, online stores can make it easier for voice assistants to understand and match relevant products to a user’s query.

 The Rise of Mobile Devices

 The rise of mobile devices has also contributed to the growth of voice search.
 With more and more consumers using their smartphones to shop online, voice search provides a convenient and hands-free way to find products and make purchases.

 According to a report by eMarketer, the number of smartphone users worldwide is expected to reach 3.8 billion by 2021.

 As the use of mobile devices continues to rise, online stores will need to optimize their websites for voice search to remain competitive in the e-commerce space.

 The Rise Of Voice Searches For Buyers

-Voice search isn’t just an overhyped technological trend or a fad that you see people are excited for only some time.
+Voice search isn’t just an overhyped technological trend or a fad in which people are excited for only some time.

-It is in fact the future of online searching on the web where spoken language to the machines will be preferred over typing into the search box.
+It is, in fact, the future of online searching on the web where spoken language to machines will be preferred over typing into the search box.

-People got comfortable with talking to their digital assistants such as Apple’s Siri, Google Home, Amazon Echo or Microsoft’s Cortana.
+People were comfortable talking to their digital assistants such as Apple’s Siri, Google Home, Amazon Echo, or Microsoft’s Cortana.